BigBroccoli/ToF-Auto-AutoFarm/README.md

 # ToF-Auto-AutoFarm
-This will automate the auto farming method for "Frontier Clash" under the challenge tab
+This will automate the auto farming method for "Frontier Clash" under the challenge tab for 1080p 24 in monitors, out of box.

 Description from intended user
  - Hold alt to make cursor appear